Real Weddings: Cliona and Stephen’s fairytale French Chateau wedding

 “We need this skill because we have what I call ‘downtime guilt.’
 This is an overt focus on a singular type of productivity and the feeling that we should always operate at 100%, always leaning in.
 This means any time off, time out or time pursuing other parts of life is considered as not being productive and should be coupled with a feeling of guilt.”

-To combat this, Sinéad says we need to re-evaluate at how we view productivity, looking at it in a more multi-faceted way.
+To combat this, Sinéad says we need to re-evaluate how we view productivity, looking at it in a more multi-faceted way.

-“Productivity is not just about getting things done it is about taking time out so that you recharge your batteries to be fit and healthy in body and mind to be the best version of yourself both personally and professionally.”
+“Productivity is not just about getting things done, it is about taking time out so that you recharge your batteries to be fit and healthy in body and mind; to be the best version of yourself both personally and professionally.”

 “This means that sometimes the most productive thing you can do is take a break,” she continued.